Made from pasteurized or unpasteurized cow's milk

 Alternative spellings: Double Gloucester, Single Gloucester

-Gloucester comes in both single and double varieties.
-While Single Gloucester is made from skimmed milk, Double Gloucester uses full-fat milk.
+Gloucester comes in two varieties.
+Single Gloucester is made from skimmed milk and Double Gloucester uses full-fat milk.
 In addition, Double Gloucester is twice the height of Single Gloucester and more flavourful.
-It is also said that Double Gloucester uses the whole milk taken from two milkings or a mixture of milk and cream.
-On the other hand, Single Gloucester uses full cream milk from the morning milking and skimmed milk from the evening milking.
+It is also said that Double Gloucester uses whole milk taken from two milkings or a mixture of milk and cream.
+On the other hand, Single Gloucester uses whole cream milk from the morning milking and skimmed milk from the evening milking.

-Single Gloucester has a P.D.O designation, meaning it can be produced only in Gloucestershire.
-It is matured for a less amount of time and thus develops a fresh, somewhat nutty taste but slightly more acidic than Double.
-Also, it is lighter in texture, crumbly and low on fat.
+Single Gloucester has a P.D.O designation, meaning it is produced only in Gloucestershire.
+It is matured for less time and thus develops a fresh, somewhat nutty taste but is slightly more acidic than Double.
+Also, it is lighter in texture, crumbly and low in fat.

-The double variety has a smooth and buttery texture, rich and nutty yet mellow flavour and apricot colour thanks to the addition of annatto plant extract.
-Vegetarian rennet is used and the cheese is aged for at least 4 months.
-If the cheese is allowed to age further, it will develop more complex and nutty flavours.
+Double Gloucester has a smooth buttery texture, rich and nutty yet mellow flavour and apricot colour due to the addition of annatto plant extract.
+Vegetarian rennet is used, and the cheese is aged for at least four months.
+The cheese develops more complex and nutty flavours if it is aged further.
 Moreover, the texture tends to become very hard and flaky.

-Double Gloucester participates every year in the Cooper's Hill Cheese-Rolling and Wake where buyers jump on the cheese to evaluate its quality and sustainability.
-A traditional British Ale or red like Syrah will perfectly complement a Double Gloucester.
+Double Gloucester participates every year in Cooper's Hill Cheese-Rolling and Wake, where buyers jump on the cheese to evaluate its quality and sustainability.
+A traditional British Ale or red like Syrah perfectly complements a Double Gloucester.